panda-coder/mcp-study/README.md

 # MCP-STUDY

-This project is a simple MCP (Mission Critical Platform) server that uses Ollama to analyze log files for problems.
+This project is a simple MCP (Model Context Protocol) server that uses Ollama to analyze log files for problems.

 ## How to run